 - In new Sites, address mappings automatically supply domain-validated SSL certificates for secure connections.
 You can't use other certificates.

-- In new Google Sites, you cannot map a site to a URL that's under a different domain name.
+- In new Sites, you cannot map a site to a URL that's under a different domain name.

 Requires having the Domain Settings administrator privilege.

 Before you begin: If you’re mapping a URL to a secondary domain, the owner of the site must use the secondary domain for their email address.
 If the owner uses a different domain, you need to create an account for the user on the secondary domain and transfer ownership of the site to the new account.
 The user on the secondary domain must then duplicate the site (to change the site path to the secondary domain) and publish the duplicated site.